hardcodes/lmtyas/README.md

         - runtime data discarded.
         - The file will stay untouched, the process ends.
     - if the user matches the process continues:
-      - The key/iv inside the decrypted link data is used to rebuild the secret.
+      - The key/IV inside the decrypted link data is used to rebuild the secret.
       - The file is deleted
       - The secret is shown to the authenticated user, the process ends.

-Since the data stored on disk is encrypted the RSA public key of the web service, a hacker could not read the secrets even if he had access to the files.
+Since the data stored on disk is encrypted using the RSA public key of the web service, a hacker could not read the secrets even if he had access to the files.

-The administrator of the web service could decrypt the file but not the secret itself because it encrypted by a randomly chosen key/iv.
+The administrator of the web service could decrypt the file but not the secret itself because it encrypted by a randomly chosen key/IV.
 The only way the administrator could read the secret would be if he had access to the email with the link.
 We must assume that the administrator is a trustworthy person and the system running this service is designed in a way that supports the administrator in claiming that he has no access to the secrets (e.g. the administrator does not get blind copies of the emails).
 If the receiver of the secret waives the mail with the link in front of the administrator you have bigger problems at hand.
 If in doubt you can split the administrator role in two:

 1. The first administrator has knowledge about the password for the RSA private key of the webservice and access to the form that allows setting the password.
 2. The second administrator has access to the system itself.
 Even with some bogus mindset he had no access to the encrypted data.